Child playing with the waves of a lake.

 Lake Erie | Ontario's Southwest

-Communities strive to be awarded a “Blue Flag'', a coveted eco-award given annually to beaches (and marinas and boating operations) around the world that meet specific, strict standards of excellence in water quality, level of safety, as well as environmental education and services.
+Communities strive to be awarded a “Blue Flag'', a coveted eco-award given annually to beaches, marinas and boating operations around the world that meet strict standards of excellence in water quality, level of safety and environmental education and services.

 The following beaches have met the highest standards for a Blue Flag.